aaronparker/aaronparker.github.io/_posts/2010-10-26-virtualising-adobe-reader-x.md

   * _Shortcuts_: disable the shortcut added to the Desktop
   * _Server Locations_: additional server locations should not be required when virtualising Reader
   * _EULA_: ensure that the End User License Agreement is suppressed
-  * _Online and Acrobat.com Features_: disabling the Adobe Updater is important so that user&#8217;s can&#8217;t attempt to update Reader after deployment
+  * _Online and Acrobat.com Features_: disabling the Adobe Updater is important so that user's can't attempt to update Reader after deployment
   * _Direct Editor_: you can edit the Transform directly to prevent the installation of Adobe Updater (although you can just delete the ARM folder during sequencing).

-Reader X 10.1 introduces a new _Adobe Acrobat Updater Service_, you can use the Direct Editor to prevent the service from being installed, because it won&#8217;t be required once virtualized.
+Reader X 10.1 introduces a new _Adobe Acrobat Updater Service_, you can use the Direct Editor to prevent the service from being installed, because it won't be required once virtualized.

 Create a script to perform the installation.
-Here&#8217;s a sample script that will install Reader, perform some additional actions that can be done in the transform file instead and will then launch Reader after setup has completed.
+Here's a sample script that will install Reader, perform some additional actions that can be done in the transform file instead and will then launch Reader after setup has completed.

 [sourcecode toolbar=&#8221;true&#8221; language=&#8221;plain&#8221;]@ECHO OFF
 START /WAIT MSIEXEC /I AcroRead.MSI TRANSFORMS=VirtualisedReaderX.MSI ALLUSERS=TRUE /QB-